TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 This option is primarily intended for debugging/testing of convergence issues rather than for production runs. |br|

 **--timestep-multipliers** |br|
-Phase-dependent multiplicative factors for timestep duration. |br|
+Phase-dependent multiplicative factors for timestep duration.
+This is a vector option: one or more timestep multiplier values may be specified. |br|
 See :doc:`Vector program options <./program-options-vector-options>` for option format. |br|
 A multiplicative factor can be specified for each phase (stellar type), where the ordinal value (zero-based) of the option value indicates the stellar type (from ``MS_LTE_07`` to ``CHEMICALLY_HOMOGENEOUS``, see stellar type list at